-The Importance of Topical Content in Understanding Expanded Audit Reporting: Evidence from Tax-Related Key Audit Matters
+The Determinants and Unintended Consequences of Expanded Audit Reporting: Evidence from Tax-Related Key Audit Matters

 Keywords: Tax, Key Audit Matters, Critical Audit Matters, KAM, CAM, Disclosure, Expanded Audit Reporting, Auditor Independence